ilpropheta/ilpropheta.github.io/README.md

 <img src="/pics/cg-2018.jpg" alt="Coding Gym Modena - 2018" width="700">

-I organized 10 sessions in Modena and 1 in Bologna, Pauda, Milan, Rome, and Turin, attended by 284 people overall.
+I organized 10 sessions in Modena, 1 in Pauda, 1 in Milan, 1 in Rome, and 1 in Turin, attended by 284 people overall.

 More details on each session [here](https://coding-gym.org/events), 📸 pictures [here](https://www.facebook.com/media/set/?set=a.1538083799604550).